 You can search the web for many different ways to get rid of drain flies.
 Based on experience, the best way is to use everyday household ingredients for a natural control of these pests.
 Here is the method using salt, baking soda, and white vinegar:

 First, clean your drains thoroughly – get rid of all the black gunk by using the new zipit tool available at local stores or any device that gets out the big chunks.
 Then mix a 5 to 1 water/bleach solution and flush the drains, followed by copious amounts of boiling water – at least 4 cups.
 Then the next day, start by dumping 1/2 cup of salt down the drain.
 Then dump 1/2 cup of baking soda down on top of it.
 Follow that with 1 cup of plain white vinegar and let the fun begin!
 Allow all of this to set overnight and flush it all down with at least 2 cups of boiling water in the morning.
 To prevent future infestations, clean your drains often with this same solution.

-Need plumbing or heating & cooling service in Michigan?
+Need plumbing services in Michigan?

-When the winter wind blows, and the heat won’t turn on, call Kobelle Plumbing and Heating Services.
 If your plumbing suddenly won’t work, or your sewer system has backed up and is flowing into your home, we’re here to help.
 We offer 24-hour emergency repair services, and our trained technicians can handle any plumbing, heating, or cooling problem, day or night.